pramilk/en.javascript.info/README.md

-# The Modern JavaScript Tutorial
+# The Modern JavaScript Tutorial.

 This repository hosts the English content of the Modern JavaScript Tutorial, published in [https://javascript.info](https://javascript.info).